Boriszn/Boriszn.github.io/_posts/2017-09-08-swagger-swashbuckle-operation-filters-api-testing.md

 #### Solution

 One of the option to enable API testing ("Try it out" button) is using swagger operation filter.
-In example below was created operation filter which includes Bearer authentication token field to HTTP header of each API calls.
+In example below was created operation filter which includes Bearer authentication token field to HTTP header of each API calls..

 [Complete article can be found here](https://boris-zaikin.blogspot.de/2017/09/using-swaggerswashbuckle-net-core.html "Complete article can be found here")